 It depends on the production location and products but in general, our waste comes from the Netherlands, Belgium, Germany and England.

-We are currently running a few pilot projects in the Netherlands to test the complete process of returning waste from a donor building to the project for the first time.
+We are running a few pilot projects in the Netherlands to test the complete process of returning waste from a donor building to the project for the first time.

 For larger organisations, we also offer tailor-made CPDs.
 Reach out to our sales team to find out more.